CHILD PROTECTION AND SAFEGUARDING STATEMENT

 5. Ensure that personal education plans are of a consistently good quality.

-In addition the headteacher is a member of the East Riding Safeguarding Children's Board Education Reference Group and Chair of Hornsea Children's Centre Advisory Board.
+In addition the headteacher is a member of the East Riding Safeguarding Children's Board Education Reference Group.